QubesOS/qubes-core-admin-client/doc/manpages/qvm-run.rst

 .. option:: --all

-   Run the command on all qubes.
+   Run the command on all running qubes.
 You can use :option:`--exclude` to limit the qubes set.
-Command is never run on the dom0.
+Command is never run on dom0.

 .. option:: --exclude